tonysm/jekyll.tonysm.com/_posts/2020-12-19-cloud-native-buildpacks-docker-images-without-dockerfile.markdown

 ## TL;DR

-You can use Cloud Native Buildpacks to create your Docker Images without having to write a single line in a *Dockerfile*.
+You can use Cloud Native Buildpacks to create Docker Images without having to write a single line in a *Dockerfile*.

 You will need: